csorbakristof/learning_ai/SmartdocKitolto/prompts.md

 ---

 Now I have removed all legacy CSV files and we will not meet them anymore.
 Remove the legacy encoding support from the Python application.
 You can assume that every input CSV is now consistently UTF-8 encoded.

+---

+The SmartDoc system told me: "A dátumot n, nn, hnn, hhnn, éhhnn, ééhhnn, ééééhhnn, éééé-hh-nn, éééé.hh.nn vagy éééé. hh. nn formátumban lehet megadni."
+According to this, modify the VBA macro to export all dates in the format YYYYMMDD.